JeffOnABike/metromile/README.md

 The program ```guess_car_specs.py``` guesses the gear ratios in a vehicle's transmission based on a sample of its driving data.
 The driving data is collected via a device plugged in the OBD-II port and warehoused by Metromile (an insurance company) and is available to customers by request.

 The program's underlying operation relies heavily on an unsupervised machine learning clustering algorithm called 'mean shift'.
-The values of the gear ratios correspond to the N most prominent mean shift cluster centers where N is the number of gears (non-Reverse) in the vehicle's transmission.
+The values of the gear ratios correspond to the N most populous mean shift cluster centers, where N is the number of gears (non-Reverse) in the vehicle's transmission.

 ### Instructions